|LW.12703 / LW.12704

 The Antitrust Bureau is responsible for enforcing the antitrust laws to prevent anticompetitive practices, and to promote competition in New York State.
 The Bureau enforces New York State’s antitrust laws (the Donnelly Act) and also has the authority to sue for violations of federal antitrust laws (the Sherman and Clayton Acts).
 The Antitrust Bureau’s responsibilities include: using the Attorney General’s extensive investigative powers to probe into any arrangement or activity that appears to violate the antitrust laws; taking legal action to prevent or enjoin anticompetitive practices that are harmful to the public; and commencing civil or criminal actions against parties that have violated the antitrust laws to obtain damages and/or civil or criminal penalties.

 The seminar will meet for two hours each week and will be graded based on class participation, written submissions, and performance during assigned in-class presentations.
-The seminar is also open to Columbia law students, but will be limited to 12 students to encourage active discussion and dialogue.
-The seminar will be led by Bryan Bloom, Assistant Attorney General in the Antitrust Bureau, and Amy McFarlane, Deputy Bureau Chief of the Antitrust Bureau.
-Classes will also feature guest speakers, including executive staff.
+The seminar is also open to Columbia law students, but will be limited to 14 students to encourage active discussion and dialogue.
+The seminar will be led by Bryan Bloom, Senior Enforcement Counsel in the Antitrust Bureau, and Amy McFarlane, Deputy Bureau Chief of the Antitrust Bureau.

 The seminar will provide opportunities to study the work of the Antitrust Bureau in detail, discuss case studies drawn from recent enforcement work, gain familiarity with various legal issues related to antitrust law, reflect on fieldwork, and develop skills in legal writing, investigatory techniques, and litigation.
 The seminar will include the following topics: